MENU

 It is important to note that all of the params of the 'request' objects returned by the all function will be present in the 'request' object even though our example only uses slug.

-5. Hooks are Executed Until the data function is Executed
+5. Hooks are Executed Until the Route's data function

-The data flows through all of the hooks until it reaches a route's data function.
+The data flows through all of the hooks (as shown above) until it reaches a route's data function which is run just before the data hook.

 How you modify the data in your data function is up to you.
 Anything you can do in Node.js, you can do here.